 The on-line consultation included the views of a broad range of private and public sector employers, as well as trade bodies and training organisations.
-Although over 100 businesses were contacted there were only 20 who responded on line and a further 4 telephone conversations were undertaken.
+Although over 100 businesses were contacted there were only 20 who responded on line.
 83% of responses were from private organisations and 16% from public organisations and included self-employed, micro businesses, SMEs and large organisations, 13% of respondents employed less than 5 and 38% employed over 250.
 64% of the total responses were from Scottish employers with 36% from the training and provider network.